-Please note, the minimum age for enrolment on English Language Education (ELE) courses at the Centre for Open Learning (COL) is 18 years at the course start date unless otherwise stated in the course description.
+The minimum age for enrolment on English Language Education courses at the Centre for Open Learning at the University of Edinburgh is 18 years at the course start date unless otherwise stated in the course description.

 - Applications are only accepted via our online application form.

-- Your application will not be considered if you do not provide all supporting documents requested during the application process.
+- Your application will not be considered if you do not provide all information and supporting documents requested during the application process.